-Today if I asked for anybody in India.
+Today, if I asked for anybody in India.
 Which is the cleanest village in India and Asia?
-Most of the people do not know the answer to this question, it is ok, but most of the Indian people never think of this type of cleanliness they found in the village of India.
+Most of the people do not know the answer to this question, it is ok, but most of the Indian people never think of this type of cleanliness they found in this village of India.

 That is why small countries like Taiwan, Hongkong, Singapore, Malaysia, Canada, Dubai do better than us, and when we will travel to such small countries than we feel how dirty our countries and governments can’t do anything.
 This kind of mindset we develop in our selves even though we learn about hygiene & cleanliness lessons from our childhood.

 Welcome To ‘The Cleanest Village In India’ The East Khasi Hills, Hills of Meghalaya also referred to as ‘God’s own garden’ has won the acclaim of being the cleanest village in Asia in 2003.

 Meghalaya is one of the seven small states of India’s remote northeast region and home to the “Cleanest Village in India.”
 The mountain road climbs to Mawlynnong, at an altitude of 5,000 feet, giving way to Bangladesh farther south.

 About this village in 2014, there are about 95 households in Mawlynnong approx 700-800 mix of Man, Women, Children, and old people and the literacy rate is 90%.

 The people residing in the community are Khasi people.
 The population is mostly Christian and the village has three churches.